 - Dairy projects in the Setsoto Municipality.

 Other important projects include mechanisation, irrigation and water reticulation, as well as peach, apple, pecan nuts, cherries, asparagus and ostrich projects.Agro-processing and value adding to agricultural products have been identified as key drivers for job creation in the agricultural and other associate sectors.
-Products such as peanut butter, dairy, poultry, pecan nuts, fish, sunflower oil, cherries and herbs have been identified for this purpose.As for the Rural Development mandate, the Department is responsible for investing in rural areas through infrastructure development.
+Products such as peanut butter, dairy, poultry, pecan nuts, fish, sunflower oil, cherries and herbs have been identified for this purpose.As for the Rural Development mandate, replica patek philippe for sale the Department is responsible for investing in rural areas through infrastructure development.
 This is achieved by working with other departments and municipalities through mass mobilisation, skills development and training on projects targeting job creation, women and youth development and improvement and creation of amenities that will lead to rural areas being vibrant and sustainable.

 Furthermore, we achieve this by coordinating other departments though the established Provincial Rural Development Coordinating Committee.
 This is demonstrated by the successful implementation of several community projects in Diyatalawa, Makgolokoeng, Thaba Nchu, Jacobsdal, and Jagersfontein.
 The National Department of Rural Development and Land Reform works closely with our Department to ensure successful implementation of these projects.
 The Department works together with all stakeholders in order to achieve its objectives.
 We are currently implementing several projects in partnership with the agricultural sector.
 Most grain-related production projects are being implemented in partnership with OVK, Grain SA, and VKB.
 This partnership has resulted in some of the developing farmers winning several provincial and national awards.
 Livestock projects are implemented in partnership with stakeholders such as the Industrial Development Cooperation (IDC), Free State University, and the Central University of Technology.
 Mentoring of developing farmers by commercial farmers is continuing and this will be extended.